LiskArchive/lisk-legacy-docs/examples.md

 Now, we want to create a new [custom transaction type](custom-transactions.md) `CashbackTransaction`:
 It extends the pre-existing transaction type `TransferTransaction`.
-In difference to the normal `TransferTransaction`, the Cashback transaction type pays out a 50% bonus reward to the sender of any Cashback transaction type.
+In difference to the normal `TransferTransaction`, the Cashback transaction type pays out a 10% bonus reward to the sender of any Cashback transaction type.

-So e.g. if Alice sends 100 token to Bob as a Cashback transaction, Bob would receive the 100 token and Alice would receive additional 50 tokens as a cashback.
+So e.g. if Alice sends 100 token to Bob as a Cashback transaction, Bob would receive the 100 token and Alice would receive additional 10 tokens as a cashback.

-> If you compare the methods we implemented for the `HelloTransaction`, you will notice, that we implement less methods for the `CashbackTransaction`.
+> If you compare the methods below with the methods we implemented for the `HelloTransaction`, you will notice, that we implement less methods for the `CashbackTransaction`.
 > This is because we extend the `CashbackTransaction` from an already existing transaction type `TransferTransaction`.
-> As a result, all required methods are implemented already inside the `Transfertransaction` class, and we only need to overwrite explicitely the methods we want to customize.
+> As a result, all required methods are implemented already inside the `Transfertransaction` class, and we only need to overwrite/extend explicitely the methods we want to customize.

 Now, let's create a new file `cashback_transaction.js`, which is defining the new transaction type `CashbackTransaction`: